conda/constructor/README.md

 ## Notes:

-  * Constructor does not work with `noarch`-Python packages.
+  * Prior to version 3.0, constructor did not work with `noarch`-Python packages.
-    All conda packages must be available for the platform you are building the installer for.
   * An installer created by constructor does not need to include `conda` itself.
 If you require the ability to use `conda` after installation, add `conda` to the package list.